The 2026 NGCRC 29th

 George Knox earned his Ph.D. in sociology from the University of Chicago.
 He has extensive field experience with gangs, including interviewing gang members, gang leaders, and gang victims.
 He has taught in the field of criminal justice and sociology.
 He serves as the Executive Director of the National Gang Crime Research Center.
 He was the author of the first full textbook on gangs (An Introduction to Gangs) and other books and monographs on gang topics.
 His research interests include how to deal with gang problems in probation/parole, juvenile corrections, adult corrections, and gang threat analysis — examining the gang as a unit of social organization.

-(12) “Online Resources - Communication & Search Tools”, by Kenneth Davis, Graffiti/Gang Specialist & Private Investigator, Yonkers, NY.
+(11) “Street Gangs Well Defined - For Criminal or Research Intelligence", by Kenneth Davis, Graffiti/Gang Specialist & Private Investigator, Yonkers, NY.

 One (1) hour